aehparta/libe/docs/build-system.rst

 .. describe:: TARGET = <TARGET>

-	In Makefile you **MUST** use upper case for target.
+	In Makefile you **MUST** use upper case for target value.
 In command line you can also use lower case.

 	Define default target in Makefile: